-- · The Listener logs message PWX-00644. - · The Listener suspends the incoming connection request until the required memory becomes available. - After the required memory becomes available, the Listener accepts the incoming connection if the PowerExchange Client has not timed out.
+- The PowerExchange Listener logs message PWX-00644. - The PowerExchange Listener suspends the incoming connection request until the required memory becomes available. - After the required memory becomes available, the PowerExchange Listener accepts the incoming connection if the PowerExchange Client has not timed out.

-You should only change the value of this statement at the direction of Informatica Global Customer Support.
+Edit this statement only at the direction of Informatica Global Customer Support.